 - 60 ml. warm water (about 110 degrees)

 - 1 teaspoon orange blossom water (or orange essence)

 - 1 large egg, lightly beaten to brush the bread

-Sugar to decorate the breads at the end.
+Sugar to decorate the bread at the end.

 Instructions are given to work the dough in the Electric Mixer but it can be done by hand.